 ESL courses are necessary stepping-stones for your academic success at Canisius College.
 They will help to instill the necessary English language skills that will be required and expected of you in higher-level courses.
 If you are an international freshman or transfer student, both FYS and ENG 101 are required for your degree.

 How many classes are required for a baccalaureate degree from Canisius College?

 Most baccalaureate degree programs are 120 credits.
 That is 40 courses at three credits each.
-To graduate in four years, one is required to take about five classes a semester or 15 credits a semester.
+To graduate in four years, students are required to take about five classes, or 15 credits per semester.